sneha-afk/KeplerKV/docs/planning.md

 ---
 ## dev journal

+### July 5, 2024

+* Worked on finishing up the `handleQuery` method
+* Made a barebones header for the store
+* Smaller refactorings for the syntax nodes to identify values more easily

 ### July 4, 2024

 * Continued work on the parser, which takes in tokens from `Lexer` and outputs `SyntaxNode` structures